 We are sad to relate that after a lifetime as her constant companions, Helen’s words and stories are becoming fickle friends and are starting to slip away from her.
 She has now retired from performance but still loves to hear from others with their own stories to tell.

 Helen was born in Colombo, Sri Lanka.
 She grew up listening, learning and tuning her tongue in England, Norway, Nigeria, Italy, Iceland and Ireland, telling stories to send her sister to sleep and writing cliff-hanger serials for her friends.

 She finally settled in London in 1979, when she met Rick.
 Since 2003 they have shared their time between London and Wales, with a home just over the border from Oswestry.

-Helen continues to travel whenever she can to record and to write, to tell and to teach, and to enable others to ‘journey’ with her.
-Her ears and eyes are always open to anything connected with oral lore, memory and the changing world.
+Helen travelled widely to record and to write, to tell and to teach, and to enable others to ‘journey’ with her.
+Her ears and eyes have been always open to anything connected with oral lore, memory and the changing world.